Sensory Integration

 What is Sensory Integration?

-Sensory integration is about the automatic process of taking all the information from our senses and organizing it in our brain so we can act in our world and do what we are meant to do.
+Sensory integration is the automatic process of taking information from our senses and organising it in our brain so we can act in our world and do what we are meant to do.

 It does many things:

-• It is an unconscious process of the brain (occurs without us thinking about it – like breathing) that organizes the information detected by one’s senses (taste, sight, hearing, touch, smell, movement, gravity and position).
+• Acts as an unconscious process of the brain (occurs without us thinking about it – like breathing) that organises the information detected by one’s senses (taste, sight, hearing, touch, smell, movement, gravity and position).

-• It gives meaning to what is experienced by sifting through all the information and selecting what to focus on (such as listening to a teacher and ignoring the noise of outside traffic)
+• Gives meaning to what is experienced by sifting through information and selecting what to focus on (such as listening to a teacher and ignoring the noise of outside traffic).

-• It allows us to act or respond to the situation we are experiencing in a purposeful manner (known as an adaptive response.
+• Allows us to act or respond to the situation we are experiencing in a purposeful manner (known as an adaptive response).

-• It forms the underlying foundation for academic learning and social behaviour.
+• Forms the underlying foundation for academic learning and social behaviour.

 (Ayres, J., revised 1995, p 5)